opattison/olivermakes/_posts/2013-09-26-casey-trees-membership.md

 The method used on the Membership page would prove quite useful on other pages, with more legible indexes and better methods of distinguishing similar information and actions on the site.
 For example, the [advocacy page](http://caseytrees.org/get-involved/action/), which I designed concurrently with the Membership page, would benefit from the same layout.
 An iteration of the pattern was also used for the [volunteer pages](http://caseytrees.org/get-involved/volunteer/), designed a year later.

-### Reusing the donation form

-The work on the membership-specific responsive donation form paid off elsewhere in the site too: at the same time that we launched the Membership pages and form, we also launched the re-worked standard donation forms.
+The work on the membership-specific responsive donation form also paid off elsewhere in the site: at the same time that we launched the Membership pages and form, we also launched the re-worked standard donation forms.
 Other forms on the site could borrow from all of the same design work that went into the membership-specific forms.
 Now that the design work was done, new forms would only require a few minutes to configure, and importantly, they would now work exactly the same on all screen sizes.

-[^1]: Android tablets were getting a donation form that assumed “iPhone”.
+[^1]: Android tablets were being served a donation form that assumed “iPhone”.
 This is yet another example of how device detection is not usually a robust solution and can become outdated very quickly.
 In early 2012 when the site was designed, Android tablet users made up approximately 0% of visitors to the site, but by 2013 the market had shifted and they had become quite popular.
 It would have been possible back in 2012 to design a more future-friendly method of device detection that would better account for in-between sizes, but that is precisely when responsive design makes even more sense.
 [^2]: Although the `<details>` element is JavaScript-free in theory, in practice it needs to be polyfilled for some browsers.
 I made sure to include a [polyfill by Remy Sharp](https://gist.github.com/remy/370590) to ensure compatibility with browsers that had not yet adopted the standard (Firefox and Internet Explorer).